lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 **Communalities** are represented as $h^2$.
 These are the proportions of common variance present in the variables.
 A variable that has no specific (or random) variance would have a communality of 1.0.
 If a variable shares none of its variance with any other variable its communality would be 0.0.

 Because we extracted the same number components as variables, they all equal 1.0.
-That is we have explained all the variance in each variable.
+That is, we have explained all the variance in each variable.
 When we specify fewer components, the value of the communalities will decrease.

 **Uniquenesses* are represented as $u2$.
 These are the amount of unique variance for each variable.
 They are calculated as $1 - h^2$ (or 1 minus the communality).
 Technically (at this point in the analysis where we have an equal number of components as items), they should all be zero, but the *psych* package is very "quantsy" and decimals are reported to the 15th and 16th decimal places!  (hence the u2 for Q1 is -0.0000000000000006661338).